Zhang Xueliang: Later life and death

 In 1991, Zhang made his first trip abroad after being released from house arrest, visiting San Francisco to see friends and family who had moved there.
 Zhang emigrated to Honolulu, Hawaii in 1995.
 There he lived with his younger brother Chang Hsueh-sen, who was working as a hotelier.
 He remained there until his death in 2001.

 Although never personally a communist, Zhang is regarded by the Chinese Communist Party (CCP) and the People's Republic of China as a patriotic hero for his role in ending the encirclement campaigns and beginning the Second Sino-Japanese War.
 There were numerous pleas for him to visit mainland China, but Zhang declined, citing his political closeness to the KMT and his frail health.
-Despite his lack of return, he was named honorary President of Northeastern University (China) in 1993, where he had previously served as President between 1928 and 1936.
+Despite his lack of return, he was named honorary President of Northeastern University in Shenyang in 1993, where he had previously served as president between 1928 and 1936.
 Zhang was also named honorary chairman of Harbin Institute of Technology in 1993.

 In June 2000, Edith Chao died at the age of 88.
 On October 14 of the following year, Zhang died of pneumonia at the age of 100.
 (Note: Following the Chinese way of counting, his age is often given as 101.) at Straub Hospital in Honolulu.
 Representatives from both China and Taiwan attended his funeral in Honolulu, along with Yan Mingfu, the former head of the CCP's United Front Work Department and the son of Zhang's close friend, Yan Baohang.